pnts/methodandmatter/source/words-make-worlds/unbundling-leadership.html.md

 #### Performance & Accountability:
 - How quickly do I address performance gaps when they arise?
 - Am I giving people the tools and resources they need to succeed?
-- What would happen if I wasn't here for a week—would things run smoothly?
+- What would happen if I wasn’t here for a week—would things run smoothly?

 #### Resource Optimization:
 - Where am I over-investing or under-investing our team’s time and energy?